hwloc objects have many generic attributes in the hwloc_obj structure, for instance their

-- The amount of HBM or DDR memory (in kB) of a LevelZero device or subdevice.
+- The amount of HBM or DDR memory of a LevelZero device or subdevice.
+Sizes are in KiB (1024 bytes).
 If the type of memory could not be determined, the generic name LevelZeroMemorySize is used.
 For devices that contain subdevices, the amount reported in the root device includes the memories of all its subdevices.

 - LevelZeroCQGroups, LevelZeroCQGroup2 (LevelZero OS devices or subdevices)

 - The number of completion queue groups, and the description of the third group (as

 N is the number of queues in the group, and

 ze_command_queue_group_property_flag_t listing properties of those queues).

 - The UUID and serial number of AMD GPUs.

 - RSMIVRAMSize, RSMIVisibleVRAMSize, RSMIGTTSize (RSMI GPU OS devices)

 - The amount of GPU memory (VRAM), of GPU memory that is visible from the host (Visible VRAM), and of system memory that is usable by the GPU (Graphics Translation Table).
 Sizes are in KiB (1024 bytes).

 - The ID of the group of GPUs (Hive) interconnected by XGMI links